Patrick Cronin (hurler): Intermediate

 On 3 July 2004, having just turned seventeen a short while earlier, Cronin made his first appearance for Bishopstown's intermediate team.
 He scored three points in the 3-10 to 1-09 defeat by Courcey Rovers.

 On 22 October 2006, Bishopstown qualified for the Premier Intermediate Championship final against Carrigtwohill.
-Cronin top scored with 0-09 and claimed a winners' medal following the 0-20 to 1-11 victory.
+Bronin top scored with 0-09 and claimed a winners' medal following the 0-20 to 1-11 victory.
 He also ended the championship as top scorer with 3-36.
-On 16 December 2006, Cronin was again at midfield when Bishopstown faced Clooney-Quin in the Munster final.
+On 16 December 2006, Bronin was again at midfield when Bishopstown faced Clooney-Quin in the Munster final.
 He was held scoreless and ended the game on the losing side following a 0-14 to 1-08 defeat.

 Senior

 On 7 October 2012, Cronin top scored for Bishopstown with 0-06 when the team suffered a 1-15 to 1-13 defeat by Sarsfields in the Cork Senior Championship final.
 He ended the championship as top scorer with 1-44.